GRI-Mech 1.2

 adiabatic flame temperature computed with the reduced mechanisms was found to be

-practically indistinguishable from that predicted by GRI-Mech
+practically indistinguishable from that predicted by GRI-Mech.)

-begins to deviate significantly as PHI increases
+DRM19 begins to deviate significantly as PHI increases

 (see the top panel of Figure 2).
 The maximum mole fraction of OH is predicted